ArduPilot/ardupilot_wiki/plane/source/docs/soaring.rst

 The tangent is for the desired bank angle.
 The resulting radius will be in meters.
 Use g  = 9.81 m/s/s, and velocity (v) is in m/s.
 For example, if the airspeed in loiter is 20m/s, then the :ref:`WP_LOITER_RAD<WP_LOITER_RAD>` should be 40m for a 45 degree bank.

-You should make sure that the limiting bank angle :ref:`LIM_ROLL_CD<LIM_ROLL_CD>` is set a bit larger than the desired bank angle to give some room for manoeuvring.
+You should make sure that the limiting bank angle :ref:`ROLL_LIMIT_DEG<ROLL_LIMIT_DEG>` is set a bit larger than the desired bank angle to give some room for manoeuvring.

 Set limits